rich98/redhat_ubuntu_audit/README.md

 Coming soon

-nOTE cve.sh only works on ubunt 20 lts or above
+Note cve.sh only works on ubunt 20 lts or above

 Better error handling